tawasta/account-invoicing/account_invoice_confirmation_required_fields/README.rst

 Usage
 =====
-* After configuration, attempt to confirm an invoice with some empty required fields, and you will get an error message.
+* After configuration, attempt to confirm a customer invoice with some empty required fields, and you will get an error message.

 Known issues / Roadmap
 ======================
 * Add more configurable fields to the module as needed
+* Consider adding support for also other types of invoices

 Credits
 =======